an-unidentified-emu/class-stuff/lab3/lab3.typ

 #set align(left)
 #set par(
   first-line-indent: 3em,
-  spacing: 0.65em,
+  spacing: 1.2em,
   justify: true,
 )
 == Introduction
 Friction is a force encountered in almost all physics experiments.
-It is a "force that resists the sliding or rolling of one solid object over another" [1].
+It is a "force that resists the sliding or rolling of one solid object over another" #cite(<zeidan_2019_friction>).
 Friction is a macroscopic summation of many microscopic forces acting between two surfaces.
-Friction is proportional to the normal force on an object and can be expressed as $f = mu F_N$ where $f$ is the force of friction, $F_N$ is the normal force and $mu$ is the _coefficient of friction_.
+Friction is proportional to the normal force on an object and can be expressed as $F_f = mu F_N$ where $F_f$ is the force of friction, $F_N$ is the normal force and $mu$ is the _coefficient of friction_.
 The purpose of this lab is to find the coefficient of friction between two pieces of wood.

 == Methods
 Accepted theory states that there are two different coefficients of friction, one for static friction, $f_s = mu_s F_N$ and one for kinetic friction $f_k = mu_k F_N$.
 To find these coefficients, A board was pulled across another board tangentally.
 The force required to move the board from a static start was measured as well as the force require to move it at a constant speed.
 This was done using a spring scale.
-These forces were measured for four different masses at an angle of zero, where the normal force is directly proportional to the mass times the force of gravity: $f = mu m g$, and up a slope of $7.89 degree$ where the friction force is $f = mu cos(theta) m g $.
+These forces were measured for four different masses at an angle of zero, where the normal force is directly proportional to the mass times the force of gravity: $F_f = mu m g$, and up a slope of $7.86 degree$ where the friction force is $F_f = mu F_N $.
+However, because neither the normal force nor the friction force can be measured directly, the force of gravity acting on the board is measured as well as the pulling force and their relative components are summed.
+This leaves us with $F_p - m g sin(theta) = mu cos(theta) m g$ where $F_f = F_p - m g sin(theta)$ and $F_N = cos(theta) m g$.
+By doing these transformations, it will be possible to plot the normal force on the x axis and the friction force on the y axis, allowing a linear regression to find the coefficient of friction.
 == Results
 #figure(image("static-both.svg", width: 90%), caption: [
-  Static and Kinetic Forces on a flat surface
+  Relation between Normal Force and Static Friction Force on a flat surface and a $7.86 degree$ angle ])
-])
 #figure(image("kinetic-both.svg", width: 90%), caption: [
-  Static and Kinetic Forces on an angle
+  Relation between Normal Force and Kinetic Friction Force on a flat surface and a $7.86 degree$ angle ])
-])
 #figure(image("histo.svg", width: 90%), caption: [
   Spread of Pull Force required to move 556.4 grams at $0 degree$